fmariv/pharaoh/README.md

 ```shell
 docker build -t pharaoh .
 ```

+The docker image is based on ```osgeo/gdal```.
+For the raster data management, [rasterio](https://rasterio.readthedocs.io/en/latest/) and a few plugins from the [RasterIO Plugin Registry](https://github.com/mapbox/rasterio/wiki/Rio-plugin-registry), such as rio-mbtiles and rio-rgbify, are installed.

 ### Generate pyramid
 And simply generate the tile pyramid.
 By default, it is generated in the data directory.